 Or for CCL Industries:

-That indicates that the market expects CCL Industries will perform roughly in line with other companies in its industry.
+CCL Industries's P/E tells us that market participants think its prospects are roughly in line with its industry.
 So if CCL Industries actually outperforms its peers going forward, that should be a positive for the share price.
-Checking factors such as director buying and selling. could help you form your own view on if that will happen.
+I would further inform my view by checking insider buying and selling., among other things.

 How Growth Rates Impact P/E Ratios